-The Nomination Committee comprises Elaine Sullivan as chairperson with Brendan Buckley and Martin Gouldstone as the other member/s of the committee.
+The Nomination Committee is chaired by Elaine Sullivan with Brendan Buckley and Tracey James as the other members.
 The terms of reference of the Nomination Committee include the following responsibilities:

-- Ensure the Board has a balanced mix of skills and experience, to govern the Group. - Identify and recommend candidates for Board positions, ensuring a structured succession plan. - Conduct regular assessments of Board and individual Director performance to maintain high standards of governance. - Monitor independence of Non-Executive Directors and ensures compliance with governance standards.

-• Review the structure and effectiveness of Board committees, making recommendations for improvements as needed.
+- Ensure the Board has a balanced mix of skills and experience, to govern the Group. - Identify and recommend candidates for Board positions, ensuring a structured succession plan. - Conduct regular assessments of Board and individual Director performance to maintain high standards of governance. - Monitor independence of Non-Executive Directors and ensures compliance with governance standards. - Review the structure and effectiveness of Board committees, making recommendations for improvements as needed.